Published: 31 August 2022

 - allow time for the person to consider their decision

 - agree next steps.
-Provide the official letter from your organisation that explains why involvement is different to employment and about support for mobility or care needs
+Provide the official letter from your organisation (as linked below as "NIHR Letter for Jobcentre Plus") that explains why involvement is different to employment and about support for mobility or care needs

 - allow time for a person to obtain permission for paid involvement or notify paid involvement and take or post the official letter from your organisation to the relevant Department for Work and Pensions or Jobcentre Plus office